 In just 27 years, from 1982 to 2009, the African continent’s population had doubled.
-It was forecast to double again by the 2050s.
+It was forecast to double again by 2040.
 Among the main reasons for this explosive growth had been a lack of access to education, contraception and family planning centres.

 ⇡ Back to top ⇡

 crack 'entire genetic code' of cancer, BBC:

 genome laid bare to science, BBC.co.uk:

 Accessed 31st May 2009.

 3 Koreans make plastics without fossil fuel chemicals, CNN:

 Accessed 30th December 2009.